-Provide a line-item budget and a brief justification of anticipated project costs (maximum of $3000).
+Provide a line-item budget and a brief justification of anticipated project costs (maximum of $3,000 direct costs).
 University cost-accounting principles must be followed.
 A signature of the department head or school director indicates that an administrative department budget review has occurred.

 Please cite references.